wail-uottawa/docker-ros2-elg5228/README.md

 	docker pull realjsk/docker-ros2-humble-elg5228:<tag>

 where `<tag>` is the tag you prefer to pull.
 A list of available tags is found at [https://hub.docker.com/r/realjsk/docker-ros2-humble-elg5228/tags](https://hub.docker.com/r/realjsk/docker-ros2-humble-elg5228/tags).
 For instance, you can replace `<tag>` in the above command by `20240503`.
+Refer to Section [Looking Ahead](#looking-ahead "Looking Ahead") for the latest image tag.

 ## Building the Docker Image Locally
 The source files to build the docker image on a local computer are stored at the Github repository [https://github.com/wail-uottawa/docker-ros2-elg5228](https://github.com/wail-uottawa/docker-ros2-elg5228).